projectceladon/celadon-documentation/source/getting_started/build-source.rst

    .. note::
       The *-j $(nproc)* argument instructs the builder to compile the source code with parallel tasks.
-The generated CIC package (:file:`out/target/product/cic/cic-${USER}.tar.gz`)
+The generated CiC package (:file:`out/target/product/cic/cic-${USER}.tar.gz`)
       is available after the build.
-You can follow :ref:`deploy-cic-on-target` of this guide to deploy and start the CIC container on the target device.
+You can follow :ref:`deploy-cic-on-target` of this guide to deploy and start the CiC container on the target device.